llsoftsec/llsoftsecbook/book.md

 reuse attacks.

-Pointer Authentication computes a pointer _signature_ for a given address, called a [Pointer Authentication Code (PAC)]{.index}, see @fig:pauth-sign-auth.
+Pointer Authentication computes a pointer _signature_ for a given address, called a [Pointer Authentication Code (PAC)]{.index}, see figure
+@fig:pauth-sign-auth.
 The PAC code is stored in the upper bits of the pointer which are otherwise unused.

 A pointer with a PAC code in the upper bits is called a _[signed pointer]{.index}_.
 A non-signed pointer is called a _[raw pointer]{.index}_.